LibreCAD/docs/appx/build.rst

 Update a Local Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Once a local repository has been created it can be updated as changes (bug fixes and / or new features) are added to the source code.
+Once a local repository has been created it can be updated as changes (bug fixes and / or new features) are added to the source code with:

 ::

    $ cd ~/develop/LibreCAD/
    $ git checkout master
    $ git pull -r